emberjs/rfcs/text/0000-promote-in-element-to-public-api.md

 Create a new `{{in-element}}` as simple alias of `{{-in-element}}` with the exact same signature and semantics and deprecate the private one.
+Although the API is technically private, there I believe there is enough people using it to deserve a deprecation.
 The deprecated private API will continue to exist until the first LTS release of the 3.X cycle (3.4) to be finally removed in the next one (3.5).

 # How We Teach This